 Get feedback from above visits/referrals, and at monthly Pre Dialysis MDT meeting check understanding.

-Hepatitis B immunization should be carried out by request to patient’s GP (
+Hepatitis B immunization should be carried out by request to patient’s GP (see antimicrobial policy).

 AV access (fistula) should be created at least 6 months before starting HD to ensure that it is successful and mature.
 Some may require multiple operations.